 This technique uses shelves of different sizes and shapes to enhance the in-store display and increase the consumer’s visibility of the products.
 Examples of these can be the use of rotating shelves, pyramid shelves, etc.

 This technique brings a high volume of merchandise in front of customers.
 According to consumer behaviour, in a consumer’s mind, high volume means low price.
 Here many units are dumped in a big basket or bin without any organizing.
 This is an efficient way of promoting low price products to give consumers the feeling that these are bargain deals.

 Retail merchandising strategies need to work together concurrently to make the sale happen.
-But as a brand serving many outlets in many cities and in many countries, it becomes a hassle to ensure where to use which strategy, at what point in time.
-To aid this problem, marketers are reaching out for smart retail merchandising solutions which enables FMCG brands with real-time in-store visibility, for implementing the best mix of merchandising techniques.
+But as a brand serving many outlets in many cities and in many countries, it becomes a hassle to ensure where to use which strategy, and at what point in time.
+To aid this problem, marketers are reaching out for smart retail merchandising solutions which enable FMCG brands with real-time in-store visibility, for implementing the best mix of merchandising techniques.

 Such solutions come with the ability to let brands monitor their share of shelf along with their competitors’ share of shelf, in every store across every city and country.
-It also automates the process of stock tracking, provides real-time analytics based on image recognition models to take immediate actions and reduce human dependency; and also measures the effectiveness of secondary display and promotions in driving in-store sales.
+It also automates the process of stock tracking, provides real-time analytics based on image recognition models to take immediate actions and reduce human dependency; and also measures the effectiveness of secondary displays and promotions in driving in-store sales.

-With the help of such solutions, global retail brands are being able to carry out effective marketing initiatives based on real-time i-store analytics, across all retail outlets in the world.
+With the help of such solutions, global retail brands are able to carry out effective marketing initiatives based on real-time i-store analytics, across all retail outlets in the world.
 But don’t take our word for it.
 Check out these strategies at play when you visit a retail store next.
 And to know more about how top FMCG brands are using smart merchandising to increase market share, you can connect with us at email@example.com.